ycoco/office-ui-fabric-react/README.md

 If you need to modify a package.json file, please run `rush generate` to rebuild the *npm-shrinkwrap.json* file before commiting your changes.
 Don't forget to commit the new *npm-shrinkwrap.json* file.

 ## Servicing
-Servicing support via rush is now available... more details to be added.
-In the mean time, please talk to qinweiz for the details.
+~~Servicing support via rush is now available... more details to be added.
+In the mean time, please talk to qinweiz for the details.~~

+Automated servicing support needs to be funded.
+In the meantime, please talk to danst for servicing approval and manual servicing assistance.

 ## Adding a new project